-7. Specifically, the Accused Products are sold in numerous stores in this District and in Texas (see, e.g., Exhibit C; see also Exhibit D, listing Best Buy USA, OfficeMax, Staples USA, Costco Wholesale, Microsoft, Office Depot, Walmart, and Future Shop as U.S. retail outlets); Defendant has partnered with numerous resellers and distributors in this District and in Texas to sell the Accused Products (see id.); the Accused Products are offered for sale to consumers in this District and Texas on the Defendant's resellers' websites (see id.); Defendant operates a website that solicits sales of the Accused Products by consumers in this District and Texas (see Exhibit E); Defendant offers telephonic and e-mail support services to customers in this District and Texas (see Exhibit D); Defendant offers software for download by customers in this District and Texas (see Exhibit F); Defendant has walk-in service centers for the Accused Products in the United States (see Exhibit G); and Defendant has a registered agent for service in Texas (see above).
+7. Specifically, Defendant has partnered with numerous resellers and distributors to sell and offer for sale the Accused Products to consumers in this District and in Texas, both online and in stores (see, e.g., Exhibits C & D); Defendant operates a website that solicits sales of the Accused Products by consumers in this District and Texas (see Exhibit E); Defendant offers telephonic and e-mail support services to customers in this District and Texas (see Exhibit F); Defendant offers software for the Accused Products for download by customers in this District and Texas (see Exhibit F); Defendant offers software for the Accused Products are registered agent for service in Texas (see above).
 Given these extensive contacts, the Court's exercise of jurisdiction over Defendant will not offend traditional notions of fair play and substantial justice.